maasglobal/serverless-wrapper-plugin/README.md

 }
 ```

 * To set a custom wrapper for specific function, add the wrapper function's relative path to `s-function.json`.
-If you do not want your function to be wrapped by any of the wrapper function, event the default one, set the `wrapperPath` propertry to **false**
+If you do not want your function to be wrapped by any wrapper function, event the default one, set the `wrapperPath` propertry to **false**
 ```{js}
   ...
   "name": "your-function",